Naoru347/TeachingPortfolio/Preparation/StudyGuides/python_fundamentals.md

 ## String Manipulation

 Strings in Python come with powerful manipulation capabilities.
 Understanding string operations is crucial for text processing and data formatting.
-Let's explore common string operations:
+Below are some common string operations:

 ```python
 # Basic string methods